 Toddler Fine Motor Skills Activities

-Here are some activities to start adding in your weekly plan if you want to assist your child to improve fine motor skills:
+Here are some activities to start adding in your weekly plan if you want to assist your child to improve (growth mindset) fine motor skills:

 Finger Foods That Help You Improve Your Pincer Grasp

 Feeding themselves finger foods is the greatest way for newborns to practise utilizing their pincer grasp.
 Rice cereals, puffs, and even little cut-up bits of fruits and veggies are all good options.

 Even if your schedule is jam-packed, fine motor development skill practice could be snuck in during meal/snack time.

 Water Play For Dumping

 Babies and toddlers like filling up little cups and buckets and dumping them out, whether at a water table or in the bath.

 This turns out to be a fantastic fine motor skills activity!
 Adding basic items to bath time, such as measuring cups or little toy plastic buckets and teacups, can allow your baby to practise these abilities without making a mess.

 Tearing paper with your hands is an excellent muscle builder and a stepping stone to scissor abilities.